Pedro-1302/Pedro-1302/README.md

 # Hi there! 👋
 I am an iOS Developer currently enrolled in the Apple Developer Academy at Campinas and pursuing a degree in Systems Analysis and Development at Fatec Americana.

-My main areas of interest are Swift and Java, and I love working with frameworks such as UIKit (Storyboard, XIB/NIB and View Coding), SwiftUI, SpriteKit and Spring Boot.
+My main areas of interest are Swift and Java, and I love working with frameworks such as UIKit (Storyboard, XIB/NIB and View Coding), SwiftUI and SpriteKit.

 I'm passionate about games 👾 and often spend my free time developing them.
 Additionally, I'm deeply curious about Machine Learning and Artificial Intelligence and enjoy exploring these fields whenever I can.